micmejia/bible-dump/NKJV/Deuteronomy/Deut 14.md

 ###### 1
-"You _are_ the children of the Lord your God; you shall not cut yourselves nor [^a]shave the front of your head for the dead.
+"You _are_ the children of the Lord your God; you shall not cut yourselves nor shave the front of your head for the dead.

 ###### 2
 For you _are_ a holy people to the Lord your God, and the Lord has chosen you to be a people for Himself, a special treasure above all the peoples who _are_ on the face of the earth. ## Clean and Unclean Meat

 ###### 3
-"You shall not eat any [^b]detestable thing.
+"You shall not eat any detestable thing.

 ###### 4
 These _are_ the animals which you may eat: the ox, the sheep, the goat,

 ###### 5
-the deer, the gazelle, the roe deer, the wild goat, the [^c]mountain goat, the antelope, and the mountain sheep.
+the deer, the gazelle, the roe deer, the wild goat, the mountain goat, the antelope, and the mountain sheep.

 ###### 6
 And you may eat every animal with cloven hooves, having the hoof split into two parts, _and that_ chews the cud, among the animals.